Regulators in the Arithmetic of Function Fields: Rigid analytically trivial -motives

 We conclude this section by giving a description of the extension modules of Hodge-Pink structures arising from $A$-motives.
-It consists mainly in the reformulation of Propositions \ref{prop:ext-+} and \ref{prop:ext-+-ha} in the case of $\underline{H}=\sH^+_R(\underline{M})$ for a rigid analytically trivial $A$-motive $\underline{M}$ over $K$.
+It consists mainly of a reformulation of Propositions \ref{prop:ext-+} and \ref{prop:ext-+-ha} in the case $\underline{H}=\sH^+(\underline{M})$ for a rigid analytically trivial $A$-motive $\underline{M}$ over $K$.

-\begin{Theorem} Let $\underline{M}$ be a rigid analytically trivial mixed $A$-motive over $K$ whose weights are all non-positive.
-Let $\underline{H}^+=\sH_R^+(\underline{M})$.
-In the notations of Proposition \ref{prop:ext-+}, we have an exact sequence
+\begin{Theorem} Let $\underline{M}$ be a rigid analytically trivial $A$-motive over $K$ whose weights are all non-positive.
+Let $\underline{H}^+=\sH^+(\underline{M})$.
+In the notation of Proposition \ref{prop:ext-+}, we have an exact sequence